engrbilal992/Vitis_HLS_Kernel/README.md

 Input data:
 0 1 2 3 4 5 6 7 8 9 ...
 1022 1023

-Kernel finished in 74.5176 ms
+Kernel finished in (time) ms
-Throughput: 0.104841 MB/s
+Throughput: __ MB/s
 Output data:
 0 5 10 15 20 25 30 35 40 45 50 55 60 65 70 75 80 85 90 95 ...
 5115
 ```

 Each output is the input multiplied by 5 (e.g., `input[i] * 5`).
+Change the Host Apllication to generate you own data, this is just an example.

 ## ✅ Expected Behavior